Your questions, unexplained

 That's the A plus duck fact.

-And Rebecca, a specific thing that she was asking was, like, how have theories of sleepwalking changed over time?
+yeah exactly dolphins can't go to sleep fully because they have to you know come up for air once in a while so it makes sense to begin with and Rebecca, a specific thing that she was asking was like, how have theories of sleepwalking changed over time?

 It seems kind of intuitive.

-So you could think of it as something like.
+Yeah.
+So, you could think of it as something like augmented reality.

 It's like you're seeing things and then adding,